 Congratulations – you’ve moved to the land of long words and insurance lovers.
 And oh, what fun when you can combine those two things!
 Try this on for size – Hundehaftpflichtversicherung.
 Trips off the tongue, right?
 Still, if you’ve just arrived, horse and dog liability insurance probably won’t be your first priority.
 If you’re feeling a bit faint after just looking at that word, don’t worry - we’ve put together a simple overview of the main types of insurance in Germany - from the must-have to the nice-to-have.

 Like most things in this wonderful country, insurance in Germany is complicated.
-The one type of insurance that absolutely everyone must have is health insurance but, since this could fill a rather hefty book all by itself, there will be a dedicated article on this topic coming soon.
-In the meantime, here’s a quick guide to some other types of insurance which are not mandatory but can be extremely useful.
+The one type of insurance that absolutely everyone must have is health insurance.
+In case you got that already then you should our quick guide of mandatory and must have insurances.

 You may think that a conversation about insurance wouldn’t yield particularly extreme reactions, but this is Germany and things work a little differently here.
 If you want to see a German absolutely horrified, simply mention that you don’t have Haftpflichtversicherung – stick around long enough to watch their jaw drop and then you should probably start running (unless you want to endure a lengthy lecture).

 Still, the Germans might be onto something here.
 German Private liability insurance covers you, your family and a small pet if damage is caused to someone else or their property.
 And, as there’s no ceiling on the level of damages someone can be awarded in Germany, you might find yourself penniless quite quickly.
 Coverage starts at around €4 a month which is a small price to pay for the peace of mind you’ll have.
 So, feel free to bring your frisky cat along to visit your friend with the fragile crystal collection…